danieltannn/ITP_24/ConductProctoring/README.md

 powershell.exe -executionpolicy bypass -w hidden -e <base64encodedstring>
 ```
 The EncodedCommand a.k.a -e, will read the following given as a base64 string and proceed to execute it

+## 1.3 Additional Parameters
+- WindowStyle (-w) hidden: This makes the Powershell operation stealth by hiding the program window away from the user
+- Exec Bypass: bypass/ignore the execution policy like _Restricted_ which restricts the PS command from running
+- Noprofile (-nop): Ignore the commands in the Profile file